 The bigger a star is, the shorter its lifespan is.
 Being a giant star is a disadvantage when it comes to living, giants such as those mentioned will die long before Dwarf Stars such as Proxima Centauri which is tiny compared to the real giants out there.
 If you want to continue the human race, you would look to move to a planet orbiting a dwarf star rather than a supergiant.

-The centres of Galaxies aren't super massive giant stars, they are super massive Black Holes.
-In the case of the The Milky Way, the galactic centre can be found in the constellation of Sagittarius and is imaginatively called simply Sagittarius A*.
+The centres of Galaxies aren't super massive giant stars, they are supermassive black holes.
+Although some galaxies are known to have a cluster of stars rather than a supermassive black hole.
+In the case of the the milky way, the galactic centre can be found in the constellation of Sagittarius and is imaginatively called simply Sagittarius A*.

 There is a discussion on-going as to what is the biggest star in the galaxy, we can only talk about the stars that have been observed.
 The current biggest is UY Scuti, a star in the Constellations of Scutum.
 If you research the internet, you will find that some sites will say that the biggest is VY Canis Majoris or NML Cygni in the constellation of Cygnus the Swan.
 These stars are measured in terms of solar radii, a radii of 1 is the same size as our Sun such as Rigil Kentaurus also known as Alpha Centauri.
 Anything less that 1 will indicate it is a smaller star.
 UY Scuti is estimated to be about 1,708 times the radius of our Sun.
 NML Cygni, another contender for the biggest star has a radius of between 1,642 and 2,775 times the Sun.